-The FBI’s Ten Most Wanted Hackers countdown continues this week with No. 7 and No. 6: the co-conspirators Bjorn Daniel Sundin and Shaileshkumar “Sam” P. Jain.
+The FBI’s 10 most-wanted black-hat hackers countdown continues this week with No. 7 and No. 6: the co-conspirators Bjorn Daniel Sundin and Shaileshkumar “Sam” P. Jain.

-On May 26, 2010, Sundin and Jain, along with a third suspect, were indicted by the U.S. District Court of Northern Illinois for one count of conspiracy to commit computer fraud, one count of computer fraud and 24 separate counts of wire fraud.
-Federal warrants for their arrest were issued that same day.
+On 26 May 2010, the U.S. District Court of Northern Illinois indicted Sundin, Jain and a third suspect for one count of conspiracy to commit computer fraud, one count of computer fraud and 24 separate counts of wire fraud.
+Federal warrants for their arrest went out that same day.

-Both men face a maximum prison sentence of 480 years in prison and a whopping $10 million in fines.
+Both Sundin and Jain face a maximum prison sentence of 480 years in prison and a whopping $10 million in fines when apprehended.

-Though their accomplice has since been arrested, Sundin and Jain have managed to evade the FBI for the past four years.
+Though law enforcement has arrested their accomplice, Sundin and Jain have managed to evade the FBI for the past eight years.

 From December 2006 to October 2008, Sundin and Jain were both involved in an elaborate spyware scam that tricked customers into purchasing $100 million worth of rogue anti-virus software.

-Jain and Sundin used email scamming and pop-up security alert ads to direct potential customers to these and other sites, where many of them purchased the bogus AV software packages for between $30 and $70.
+Jain and Sundin used email scamming and pop-up security alert ads to direct potential customers to these and other sites.
+There, unsuspecting users purchased the bogus AV software packages for between $30 and $70.

-In all, the scareware campaign targeted customers from more than 60 different countries, including the United States, Sweden and the Ukraine.
+In all, the scareware campaign targeted customers from more than 60 different countries including the United States, Sweden and Ukraine.

-Jain is a United States citizen who has ties to Brazil, Canada, India and the Ukraine.
+Jain is a United States citizen who has ties to Brazil, Canada, India and Ukraine.
 He has been a fugitive since 2008 when he failed to show up to court in California and pay a $250,000 bond.
-Since his second indictment in 2010, $15 million has been seized from his Swiss bank account but he still remains at large.
+Since his second indictment in 2010, officials have seized $15 million from his Swiss bank account, but he still remains at large.

 - Hacker Myths Debunked